pooja169usp/tic-tac-toe/README.md

 This is the main component that handles all the moving parts in this app.
 It builds the blocks using Block component.
 It also handles the state of the game and checks whose turn it is.
 It also provides functionality for restarting the game whenever the user wishes or when there is a winner or there is a draw/tie.

 ## Block.jsx
-This is another component that is reused to build the Board for this app.
+This is a functional(stateless) component that is reused to build the Board for this app.

 ## RestartOverlay.jsx
-This component is renders different background image based on whether there was a winner or there was a draw.
+This is also another functional component which renders different background image based on whether there was a winner or there was a draw.

 Future Work
 ==================